matrix1001/capslock-plus-plus/README.md

 ```
 About `MsgLevel`, set `0` to show all notifications including `DEBUG`.
 However, sometimes it is annoying.
 Set to `1` to show all necessary notifications including `INFO`, `SUCCESS` and `WARNING`.
 Set to `2` to show only `WARNING`.
 Higher number means no notification will show up (Same as setting `Enable` to `0`).

 About `Style`, I have implemented three styles for you. `slide` means the notification will slide in ane slide out. `fade` means fade in and fade out. `none` means no any effect.

 About `Max`, `5` is enough for you to use.
 It is useful when you need to use `DEBUG` mode.

 ## HyperSearch
-HyperSearch is designed for intelligent search for the selected text, triggered by `Capsloc + s`.
+HyperSearch is designed for intelligent search for the selected text, triggered by `Capslock + s`.
 Here's some examples
 ```
 www.baidu.com